joaopauloschuler/neural-api/examples/ImageClassifierSELU/README.md

 During execution, the program will output the progress of the training process, including the loss and accuracy values for each epoch.
 After training is complete, the neural network will be evaluated on the test dataset, and the final accuracy on the test set will be displayed.

 ## Acknowledgments

-The `ImageClassifierSELU` program is coded by Joao Paulo Schwarz Schuler.
-You can find the original source code and other related projects on [GitHub](https://github.com/joaopauloschuler).

 If you encounter any issues or have suggestions for improvements, feel free to create an issue or contribute to the project through pull requests.